mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/v1-reference/pool-config-v1-examples/index.md

 ## Virtual Networks

-In this example we create a pool that will be launched on the virtual network provided by a DC/OS overlay called "dcos".
-In general, you can launch a pool on any CNI network, by setting `pool.virtualNetworks[].name` to the CNI network name.
+This example shows creation of a pool that will be launched on the virtual network provided by a DC/OS overlay called "dcos".
+In general, you can launch a pool on any CNI&trade; network, by setting `pool.virtualNetworks[].name` to the CNI network name.

 ```json
 {